skyCreateXian/opencv/README.md

 # opencv
-this is opencv method test
+this is demo of opencv learning

+OS: Windows10

+OpenCv Version: 4.10

+Edit Tool: Visual Studio 2019